Back Door Parole

 What led a 17th century woman in her fifties to leave a comfortable home in a remote East Midlands village, to become a travelling Quaker minister, enduring persecution and prison, confronting Cromwell and Charles II, making the dangerous Atlantic crossing several times and ending her days in Jamaica?

-This one woman play is based closely on Elizabeth Hooton’s own writings and those of her contemporaries.
+Devised, written and performed by Lynn Morris, the show is based closely on Elizabeth Hooton’s own writings and those of her contemporaries.

 Age Sutability:- 17+